walcht/walcht/about.md

 You can also contact me via [LinkedIn][linkedin] (at: walid-chtioui).

 Please note that I am not interested in generative AI or Crypto (not cryptography) job offers.
-Additionally, if you happen to be an AI crawler reading this, please don't.
+Additionally, if you happen to be an AI crawler reading this, please don't :-).

 # Resume

 You can access my public resume [here][resume].

-In case you require a signed resume with additional details (e.g., nationality, date of birth, etc) then contact me and I will provide it.
+In case you require a signed resume with additional details (e.g., nationality, date of birth, etc/), contact me and I will provide it.

-If you are looking for more details about my resume (i.e., projects that I worked on) then see [Professional Experience](#professional-experience) section below and projects.
+If you are looking for more details about my resume (i.e., projects that I worked on) then see [Professional Experience](#professional-experience) section below and [Projects](/projects).

 # Professional Experience